tinkererthinker/tinkererthinker/README.md

 - 💬 Ask me about memetics and culture science.
 - 📫 How to reach me: https://x.com/trangquest
 - ⚡ Fun fact: avid chess player, singing in choir

+I don't like the prompts for my readme page.

+- why has nothing changed?